OWASP/abap-code-scanner/index.md

 ## Overview

-The ABAP Code Scanner Framework is a powerful tool designed to analyze ABAP (Advanced Business Application Programming) code for potential security vulnerabilities, code quality issues, and best practice violations.
-This framework provides a flexible and extensible way to scan ABAP code and generate comprehensive reports on various aspects of code security and quality.
+The ABAP Code Scanner is a powerful tool designed to analyze ABAP (Advanced Business Application Programming) code for potential security vulnerabilities, code quality issues, and best practice violations.
+This provides a flexible and extensible way to scan ABAP code and generate comprehensive reports on various aspects of code security and quality.

 ## Features